-Since 2019, I am Associate Professor of Regional Innovation at the University of Stavanger Business School, Norway.
-I am also associated to the Center of Regional and Innovation Economics of the University of Bremen, Germany.
+Tom Brökel is a Professor in Regional Innovation at the University of Stavanger Business School, Norway.
+He is also associated to the Center of Regional and Innovation Economics of the University of Bremen, Germany.

-My research is focused on geography of innovation, knowledge networks, analysis of R&D policy, methods of social network analysis, regional innovation systems, renewable energies, tourism.
+Tom’s research is focused on geography of innovation, knowledge networks, analysis of R&D policy, methods of social network analysis, regional innovation systems, and renewable energies, tourism.

-My teaching encompasses courses on Economic Geography, Advanced Statistics, Social Network Analysis, and the Geography of Innovation.
+Tom’s teaching encompasses courses on Innovation Studies, Economic Geography, Advanced Statistics, Social Network Analysis, and the Geography of Innovation.

 Impact of regional news on COVID related behaviour